whaleygeek/pyenergenie/README.md

 state and I have to remove the board to reset the radio.
 There might be a RESET line or a RESET command that can be sent at startup to solve this.

-2. Write an OpenHEMS decoder to decode the messages for friendly display.
-I will probably decode the hex buffer into a pydict, and then write a pydict to text formatter.
-This will expose the whole of OpenHEMS in a really nice Python structure to improve further innovation within Python.

-3. Write an OpenHEMS encoder to encode friendly messages.
-I will probably take a pydict with header and records in it and encode into a buffer that is then transmitted via the radio interface.
-As above, this will expose message creation in a really nice Python structure to improve further innovation within Python.

-4. Construct commands for switch-on and switch-off, and test sending these to a specific sensorid.
+2. Construct commands for switch-on and switch-off, and test sending these to a specific sensorid.

-5. Write a discovery service that sends a monitor command, then collects all the receive messages and builds an internal dictionary of devices that respond.
-I will probably at this point build a Python object for each device that responds, and this object will be a proxy that can be used to monitor and control that device, thus allowing any number of devices to be monitored and controlled in a 'Pythonic' way.

-6. Push a fair amount of the radio interface and some of OpenHEMS back down into a C library that implements the same interface as what we have at this point in the Python.
+3. Push a fair amount of the radio interface and some of OpenHEMS back down into a C library that implements the same interface as what we have at this point in the Python.
 Write a ctypes wrapper around this, so that the identical Python internal API is presented.
 The idea being that the first pass of Python coding defines the